Futura (typeface): In popular culture

 American singer Frank Ocean used a customized version of Futura for the cover art of his album Blonde and named its closing song "Futura Free" after it.

 Intellectual property rights

 Since 2001, Futura has been a registered trademark of Bauer Types, S.L. in the UK, the US, and the EU.

-Because of the rule of the shorter term, the Futura typeface will enter the public domain worldwide in 2027.
-The copyright to the Futura design expires 70 years after the death of Paul Renner in the origin country, Germany.
+Because of the rule of the shorter term, the Futura typeface will enter the public domain worldwide in January 2027.
+The copyright to the Futura design will expire 70 years after the death of Paul Renner in the origin country, Germany.
 However, Bauer Types, S.L. may retain trademark rights to the name "Futura", in those territories where it chooses to renew registration of the name.